pombreda/django-th-evernote/README.rst

 Django Trigger Happy : Service Evernote
 =======================================

-This service provide a way to (actually) store note from data coming from a service of your choice (like RSS)
+This service provide a way to (actually) store note from data coming from a service of your choice (like RSS) from Trigger Happy

 for example a new RSS item is published, django-th-evernote will store them by creating a note on your Evernote account

 Requirements :
 ==============
-* django_th 0.6.0
+* django_th: 0.8.0
-* evernote 1.23.2
+* evernote: 1.25.0
-* httplib2 0.8
+* httplib2: 0.8
-* oauth2 1.5.211
-* ordereddict 1.1
-* South 0.7.6
-* PyTidylib : 0.2.1
+* pytidylib: 0.2.1

 Installation:
 =============